dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T230: Distinguishing between legitimate authority and abuse is essential.
+### T230: It’s crucial to differentiate legitimate authority from abuses of power.

 |Support|
 |---|